The arrangements are pared to the bone, the lyrics bleak and oblique. It's atmospheric,

 And that, essentially, is it.
 It's a mood piece, virtually devoid of dynamics.
 It's sombre, sub fusc, occasionally droning stuff, very much through a glass darkly.
 Consonant with the stark and spare instrumentation, Garwood adopts a muttering, keening singing style.
 Occasionally a guitar is allowed to twinkle a little, as on 'Burning Seas', creating some sharp points of light in the ongoing dusk.
 But such contrasts are limited.

-I'm forcibly reminded of Raising Sand, and for me that is not a recommendation.
-Grammy Awards notwithstanding, RS is a classic example of the Emperor's new clothes.
-It's a style I think of as Gloom Blues, which before long leaves me exclaiming "Cheer up, for god's sake!"
+I'm forcibly reminded of Robert Plant and Alison Krauss's Raising Sand, and for me that is not a recommendation.
+Grammy Awards notwithstanding, RS seems to me a classic example of the Emperor's new clothes, and Heavy Love exemplifies its most infuriating characteristics.
+It's a style one could call Gloom Blues, which before long leaves me exclaiming "Cheer up, for god's sake!"
 Somewhere along the way Garwood conjures a brief moment that echoes 'The Beast In Me', which Nick Lowe wrote for Johnny Cash - and that lays things bare.
 There are good examples of this genre, such as Springsteen's Nebraska and Cash's American Recordings.
 But they work because the songs have heart - strong melodies and lyrics that tell stories.
 Give me the Man in Black's cracked vocals and simple guitar anyday.

 No comments: